sigi-k/vDirect/README.md

 ## Using the VOGDB-API with vDirect

-Below is the search hierarchy: first specify vsearch, vsummary or vfetch, then the subsequent parameters.
+Below is the search hierarchy: first specify vsearch, vsummary or vfetch, then the subsequent parameters.<br/>
 '-h' provides a list of the parameters that can be used for filtering.
 ```bash
 vdirect -base <base_url>    vsearch     species   species_search_parameters